cotes2020/jekyll-theme-chirpy/_posts/01AWS/ELK/Elasticsearch.md

 There are various ways to employ this safety net, both built into Logstash as well as some that involve adding middleware components to your stack.
 Here is a list of some best practices that will help you avoid some of the common Logstash pitfalls:

 * Add a buffer – a recommended method involves adding a queuing layer between Logstash and the destination.
 The most popular methods use [Kafka](https://logz.io/blog/deploying-kafka-with-elk/), Redis and RabbitMQ.
-*   Persistent Queues – a built-in data resiliency feature in Logstash that allows you to store data in an internal queue on disk.
+* Persistent Queues – a built-in data resiliency feature in Logstash that can store data in an internal queue on disk.
 Disabled by default — you need to enable the feature in the Logstash settings file.
 * Dead Letter Queues – a mechanism for storing events that could not be processed on disk.
 Disabled by default — you need to enable the feature in the Logstash settings file.
 * Keep it simple – try and keep your Logstash configuration as simple as possible.
 Don’t use plugins if there is no need to do so.
 * [Test your configs](https://logz.io/blog/debug-logstash/) – do not run your Logstash configuration in production until you’ve tested it in a sandbox environment.
 Use online tools to make sure it doesn’t break your pipeline.

 For additional pitfalls to look out for, refer to the [5 Logstash Pitfalls](https://logz.io/blog/5-logstash-pitfalls-and-how-to-avoid-them/) article.